Children's Services Policies, Values and Principles

 Children start school healthy and ready to learn

 All children and young people have the right to have their physical, emotional and mental health safeguarded and promoted.
+This includes reducing the childhood obesity level, lowering the rates of teen pregnancy in the UK and minimising the impact of suicide on young people.
 Where appropriate, they should be supported to develop a sense of well being through:

 • Building resilience;